Test-Optional Business Schools – Is Applying without a GMAT Score a Good Idea or Bad Strategy?

 Thump – Ow!
 That’s the Sound of Reality Hitting Hard

-As it turns out, “test-optional” does not necessarily equate to “easier” and certainly not “better chances.”
+As it turns out, “test-optional” and exam waivers do not necessarily equate to “easier” and certainly not “better chances.”

 Hard Truth 1: When some applicants have GMAT scores to evaluate, and others don’t, the ones without scores will face harder scrutiny in every other aspect of the application, especially the undergraduate school transcript.
 If your GPA is on the low side, you took few-to-none business, finance, accounting, or statistics classes, or you bombed them, “test optional” is not a good option for you.
 The GMAT exam is your chance to prove yourself to the admissions committee.